Oneiroi/Saiweb.co.uk/source/_posts/2012-06-20-embracing-the-cloud.markdown

 1. I've conveted Wordpress -> Jekyll + Octopress
 2. I've worked on the Rakefile to push differing assets to cloudfiles/
 3. I am now just waiting on clouddns to allow CNAME records for the main domain, then ...
-4. saiweb.co.uk will exist purely in cdn.
+4. blog.oneiroi.co.uk will exist purely in cdn.

 With any luck I will be the first but this is reliant on the dns options becomming available, please comment and let me know your thoughts!